Prohelion/prohelion.github.io/docs/Battery_Management_Systems/Prohelion_BMS_D1000_Gen2/Firmware/V1.1/Messages_and_Signals.md

 ---
-title: DBC Messages and Signals
+title: Prohelion BMS D1000 Gen2 - DBC Messages and Signals
 ---

 This section provides detailed information on the CAN bus messages and signals used in the Prohelion BMS D1000 Gen2.
 Each message is identified by its unique ID, and the structure, including signals, is described.

-NOTE: The following messages assume a default BASE ID of `0x600`.
-The BASE ID of each device is configurable.
+>NOTE: The following messages IDs assume a CAN Bus BASE ID of `0x600`.
+The BASE ID of each device is configurable via the device configuration.
+If the BASE ID has been changed,

 ---

-# Overview
+## Overview

 | **Message ID**        | **Name**                                |
 |---------------------- |------------------------------------------|